 The Impact of COVID-19

-Since the Spring 2020 pivot to remote instruction, the College of Health Sciences has trusted ExamSoft’s security tools and features to protect assessment integrity in the PT, OT, and P&O programs.
+Since the Spring 2020 pivot to remote instruction, the College of Health Sciences has trusted ExamSoft’s security tools and features to protect assessment integrity in the PT, OT, and P&O programs, in part through the support of an ExamSoft grant program.
 The college discovered that ExamSoft provided more security options than other remote testing platforms in use at Alabama State; unlike these solutions, settings within ExamSoft’s faculty portal allow instructors to enable question and answer randomization and set time limits for exam sessions.
 Instructors activated the complete device control feature to prevent all access to the internet and other computer programs during an exam session.
 This feature also disables screenshot capabilities to protect exam content.